New Mexico Courses, Summer 2015

 7290 Teaching, Reading (and Enjoying) Poetry/B. Smith/T, Th 9–11:45

 See the description under Group 2 offerings.
-This course can be used to satisfy either a Group 2 or a Group 3 requirement.
+This course may be taken for either Group 2 or Group 3 credit.

 Group 4 (American Literature)

-The course will focus on contemporary themes dealing with Indigenous issues largely having to do with the liberation and de-colonization in the twenty-first century.
-By reading Indigenous American literature, we're going to look at the realities of the U.S.A. with its substantial history of Manifest Destiny, discovery-invasion-occupation, violence, and the present-day threat its socio-industrial-political complex poses to the world at large.
+The course will focus on contemporary Indigenous themes dealing with issues concerning Indigenous liberation and de-colonization in the twenty-first century.
+By reading Indigenous American literature, we’ll look at the realities of the U.S.A. with its substantial history of Manifest Destiny, Doctrine of Discovery, and dynamics of discovery-invasion-occupation, violence, and the present-day threat the international modern socio-industrial-political complex poses to the world at large.
 Much seminar-style discussion and dialogue will be conducted and expected.
-Two eight-to-nine-page essays will be assigned.
+Two ten-page essays will be assigned.

-Texts: Leslie Marmon Silko, Ceremony (Penguin); Sherman Alexie, Blasphemy (Grove); Simon J. Ortiz, Men on the Moon (Arizona); Esther Belin, From the Belly of my Beauty (Arizona); Ernestine Hayes, Blonde Indian (Arizona); James Welch, Riding the Earthboy 40 (Penguin).
+Texts: Leslie Marmon Silko, Ceremony (Penguin); Sherman Alexie, Blasphemy (Grove); Simon J. Ortiz, Men on the Moon (Arizona); Ernestine Hayes, Blonde Indian (Arizona); Esther Belin, From the Belly of My Beauty (Arizona); James Welch, Riding the Earthboy 40 (Penguin).